koiiNyan/JuniorProgrammer-CreateWithCode01/Prototype01/README.md

 - UI elements: current speed and rmp
 - Car has wheel colliders
 - Multiple objects you can run into
-- 2 cars drives towards you and are destroyed at the end of the road, then respawn
+- 2 cars drive towards you and are destroyed at the end of the road, then respawn

 <p align="center">